Caeldeth/loures/Literature/Aeife-Seimh-Bron.md

 And in a hushed whisper, the trees would bend slightly and softly shake their limbs, and tell of the two small bundles he carried.
-How one, the trees remembered, dark as the night, stirred in the figure�s arm.
+How one, the trees remembered, dark as the night, stirred in the figure's arm.
 And how, added the sea, the other still bundle reflected the brightness of day.
 And with this, the sea and the trees would fall into a hushed whisper to tell of the other happenings of that night, and the wind, losing interest, would rise and softly